US highway endpoints in Waverly, NY

 |

-That was just north of 220's interchange with I-86 / NY 17 / Southern Tier Expressway ("STE"); US 309 never ended there.
+That was just north of 220's interchange with I-86 / NY 17 / Southern Tier Expressway; US 309 never ended there.
 These photos were taken from westbound Chemung; US 220 began to the left:

 When the NY 17C designation was removed from Chemung, it made sense for the US 220 designation to be cut back to the STE.
-NYSDoT finally formalized this with AASHTO in 2017, although signage had not been removed as of 2019.
+NYSDoT finally formalized this with AASHTO in 2017, although US 220 signage on Chemung had still not been removed as of 2023.
 But officially US 220 now ends in South Waverly, just shy of the New York line.
-However, for years prior to that, the 500-foot segment of US 220 that continued north from the STE was (understandably) not acknowledged from the off-ramps; both of these images are from Google Street View, Sep.
-2015:
+This photo shows exit signage from the STE:

 |